tasneemtp7445/GroundControlCustom/README.md

 ### 💻 *Get Involved!*

-QGroundControl is *open-source*, meaning you have the power to shape it!
+It is *open-source*, meaning you have the power to shape it!
 Whether you're fixing bugs, adding features, or customizing for your specific needs, QGC welcomes contributions from the community.

 🛠️ Start building today with our [Developer Guide](https://dev.qgroundcontrol.com/en/) and [build instructions](https://dev.qgroundcontrol.com/en/getting_started/).